All Too Well

 “I walked through the door with you, the air was coldAutumn leaves falling down like pieces into placeYou taught me 'bout your past, thinkin' your future was me…”

-Angela & Uncle Jerry analyze both the original five-minute version (Red, 2012) and the ten-minute version (Red Taylor's Version, 2021) as a single body of work while noting the significant differences between them.
+Angela & Uncle Jerry analyse both the original five-minute version (Red, 2012) and the ten-minute version (Red Taylor's Version, 2021) as a single body of work while noting the significant differences between them.
 Uncle Jerry identifies the five-minute version as a redaction of the fuller original, comparing the relationship between versions to Wordsworth's multiple editions of The Prelude.
 The song is track five on the Red album.
 Written originally during a tour rehearsal where the lyrics poured out organically, then whittled down with Liz Rose.
 Uncle Jerry structures the song as ten cinematic scenes and counts close to 40 literary devices.
 Uncle Jerry and Angela note that All Too Well shares its dropped-into-speech aside with We Are Never Ever Getting Back Together, both Red songs breaking the sung line to let the ex speak.
 They also set its out-of-order storytelling beside champagne problems, two songs that trust the listener to reassemble a timeline from scattered scenes.

 Angela & Uncle Jerry note that the memory theme persists in the shorter version through the recurring chorus and the scenic structure, though the redactions remove some of the most powerful sensory and emotional specificity that makes memory vivid in the 10-minute version.